ellisonbg/py4science/book/whirlwind_tour.rst

    In [199]: F.shape
    Out[199]: (474, 630)

-   # to compute spectral power, we need to take the absolute value
+   # to estimate spectral power, we need to take the absolute value
    In [200]: F = abs(F)

    In [201]: F.dtype